Gomer05/ansible-kong-module/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 A collection of Ansible modules to configure the [Kong](http://getkong.com) API gateway.
+This also supports Kong Enterprise.
-Based on the original work of Cristo Crampton.
+Based on the original work of Cristo Crampton and Timo Beckers

 For an introduction to Kong + Ansible, take a look at [Kong Up and Running](http://blog.toast38coza.me/kong-up-and-running).